ringcentral/ringcentral-web-phone/README.md

 rename `.env.sample` to `.env` and fill in the correct values.
 You will need two RingCentral extensions to test the SDK, one as the caller and the other as the callee.
+You will need the `sipInfo` json string of the two extensions.
+Invoke [this API](https://developers.ringcentral.com/api-reference/Device-SIP-Registration/createSIPRegistration) to get `sipInfo`.

 You will need one more number to test call forwarding/transferring.

 To run all tests: